 SECTION 12.
 Any mechanical device that does not allow normal movement of the joints and prevents one's opponent from applying normal holds, shall be barred.
 Any legal device that is hard and abrasive must be covered and padded.
-Artificial limbs and loose pads are prohibited.
-The use of special medication during a match or timeout because of a preexistent condition such as asthma, diabetes, etc., shall result in disqualification.
+Loose pads are prohibited.
+It is recommended that all wrestlers wear a protective mouth guard.